 • Student members.
 These must be no older than 21 years and in full time education.
 They shall pay a reduced rate of 50% of the Ordinary Membership fee.

 • Honorary members.
 The committee has the right to create such members, either for life or for a fixed period.
 They do not have to pay a subscription.

 Members under 18 years of age must be accompanied at all meetings and other events by a parent or guardian, or an adult with the specific agreement of the parent/guardian, who will be responsible for their safety at all times.
 When joining the Society, the membership application form in respect to a child must be signed by their parent / guardian to signify acceptance of this policy.
 If the child is not to be accompanied at meetings by their parent / guardian, the designated responsible adult(s) taking their place should be named on the membership form.

 All of these classes of membership shall have full membership rights.

 • Country members.
 The committee has the right to grant Country Membership to members whose first or main club is not a member of the Surrey Photographic Association and who have been full and active members of Molesey Photographic Club.
 Members must apply in writing to the Committee who will consider the request and reply in writing with all the relevant terms.
-Such members may attend up to a reduced number of external lectures a year in return for a reduced subscription as agreed at the AGM.
+Such members may attend a reduced number of external lectures a year in return for a reduced subscription rate of 50% of the Ordinary Membership subscription.
 It is desirable that such members enter their work in the club’s internal competitions and annual exhibition if they wish their work to be considered to represent the club in external competitions.
 They may not sit on the committee but otherwise have full membership rights.